tidev/appcd-plugin-webpack/migration.md

 };
 ```

-The preset will be configured automatically but you can overwrite options if you like.
+The preset will be configured automatically for you, but you can overwrite options if you like.
 Take a look at the [options](https://github.com/appcelerator/babel-preset-app#options) to see what's available.

+> 💡 **NOTE:** Although we highly recommend using [`@titanium-sdk/babel-preset-app`](https://github.com/appcelerator/babel-preset-app) for Titanium Apps, you can use any other Babel presets or plugins if you like.
+Just be sure you know what you are doing since you need to configure them yourself.

 By default Webpack will **not** transpile anything from `node_modules`.
 However, you can explicitly include dependencies for transpilation in your `tiapp.xml`: